GrKoR/esphome_aux_ac_component/README-EN.md

 + Supra
 + Vertex
 + Zanussi

 If the User Manual of your HVAC describes connection to wifi with mobile app ACFreedom it seems you may go deeper with aux_ac.
 But try all soft and hardware for your own risk.
 You must clearly understand what you are doing.
-It is better not to use the aux_ac component if you are unsure.
+If you are unsure it is better to wait while other users will test your model of AC (but it may never).
+Or please [go to telegram-chat](https://t.me/aux_ac) with your questions.
+Maybe you will get help there.

-If you are tested your air conditioner and aux_ac works with it please let me know about it.
+If you have tested your air conditioner and `aux_ac` works with it please let me know about it.
 I'll add this info to the list of tested ACs above.
+The best way to report about your test results is write a message [in the issue section](https://github.com/GrKoR/esphome_aux_ac_component/issues).
+Direct message in the telegram is possible too but probably I can miss your message among many others.

 ## How to use it ##
 ### Hardware ###
 I tested it with an esp8266 chip (esp-12e).
 Minimal scheme: